Example: Using Unified IPv4 Threatlists

 //Join on checking the first 16 bits of the IP is equal to the IOC first 16 bits.
 This lookup key ensures performance.

-//Then AND check the integer64 of the IP Address is within the start/end range of the IOC to match
+//Then check if the IP Address is within the range of the IOC to match

 tip_provider:@"Threat Intel Basic/Unified IPv4 Threatlist".tip_provider,